lb3361/gigatron-os/sys1/README.md

 Marcel's original design all the patches described in https://forum.gigatron.io/viewtopic.php?p=1192#p1192, or such as Hans61's combined memory expansion and video repeater described in https://forum.gigatron.io/viewtopic.php?p=2606#p2606.
-Your Gigatron must also be equipped with a recent version of the DEVROM such as the one provided in the 'binaries' directory.
+Your Gigatron must also be equipped with a recent version of the DEVROM such as the one provided here in the 'binaries' directory.

 ### 2. Compilation